Judge and Disclosure Database

-For the benefit of researchers and practitioners, we are proud to host a comprehensive and growing structured database of judges and the judiciary.
+For the benefit of researchers, practitioners, and the public we are proud to host a comprehensive and growing structured database of judges and their financial interests.

-The database contains information about thousands of state and federal judges and judicial appointers such as governors and presidents.
+The database contains information about more than ten thousand state and federal judges.
 Information currently includes biographical data about each person, their financial disclosure records, the roles they have held before, during and after their time in the judicial branch, their political affiliations, their education, and any retention events that kept them in a judicial position (such as a reappointment).

 We hope this database, its APIs, and its bulk data will be valuable tools for practitioners and researchers across the country.